laravel/docs/pennant.md

 <a name="retrieving-all-features"></a>
 ## Retrieving All Features

-Pennant offers the ability to retrieve the value of all defined features for a scope via the `all` method:
+Via the `all` method, Pennant offers the ability to retrieve the values of all defined features for a scope:

 ```php
 Feature::all();